Trebuchet vs Catapult: Understanding the Differences Between Medieval Siege Machines

 Historical PopularityMedieval periodAncient and medieval periods

-Both machines served important battlefield roles, but their strengths differed significantly.
+Both machines played important battlefield roles, but each excelled in different situations.

 How Does a Trebuchet Work?